jbd7/EmbedProFlickr/embed-pro-flickr/readme.txt

 == Installation ==

-1. Install from your WordPress site by adding a new plugin, search for Flickr Embed Pro
+1. Install from your WordPress site by adding a new plugin, search for Embed Pro Flickr

 or

-1. Upload the file Flickr Embed Pro.zip into the '/wp-content/plugins/' folder of your WordPress installation
+1. Upload the file Embed-Pro-Flickr.zip into the '/wp-content/plugins/' folder of your WordPress installation
-1. Unzip the plugin to create the Flickr Embed Pro folder
+1. Unzip the plugin to create the Embed Pro Flickr folder
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Configuration ==

-To configure plugin, go to 'Settings' -> 'Flickr Embed Pro' from the WordPress dashboard
+To configure plugin, go to 'Settings' -> 'Embed Pro Flickr' from the WordPress dashboard

 == Screenshots ==

-1. Example of visible changes when using Flickr Embed Pro
+1. Example of visible changes when using Embed Pro Flickr
 2. Example of an image HTML code, with srcset multiple sizes, after when using the Responsify Flickr feature
 3. Plugin settings page